Chehaw Park: History

 Originally developed as Chehaw State Park in 1937, the property consisted of 586 acre donated to the state of Georgia by private landowners in Albany, Georgia.
 It is enclosed on two sides by a large, clear water bayou formed where the Kinchafoonee Creek and Muckalee Creeks meet.
 The property has expanded to nearly 800 acre and consists of moss-covered subtropical cypress swamps, climax hardwood forests, and burn-controlled pine/wiregrass habitat.

 The park is named for the Chiha, or Chehaw, a tribe of Creek Native Americans who inhabited around the property and befriended Caucasian settlers.
 Artifacts such as arrowheads, spearheads, tomahawks, hoes, drill, scrapers, clay pipes and stone celts were commonly found during original park development.
 Variations in artifact design show land use by distinctly different tribes over several hundreds of years.

 In 1974, the city of Albany leased 100 acre of unused land in Chehaw Park from the state of Georgia to develop a wild animal park where exotic and indigenous animals would be displayed in their natural habitats.
 With the inception of the wild animal habitat, the State donated the entire Chehaw Park acreage to the city to further develop.
-Albany and the Chehaw Wildlife Society commissioned Jim Fowler to design and supervise the construction of the wildlife area.
-The original animals were moved from the Tift Park Zoo in Albany to their new home at Chehaw between 1975 and 1977, and the Chehaw Wild Animal Park was officially dedicated and opened to the public in October 1977.
+Albany and the Chehaw Wildlife Society commissioned Jim Fowler and WT Hill to design and supervise the construction of the wildlife area.
+The original animals were moved from the Tift Park Zoo in Albany to their new home at Chehaw between 1975 and 1977, all animals were moved five miles by truck except for the largest female Asian elephant in the US.
+WT Hill walked her five miles.
+With one chain around her foot, she walked side by side with him to her new much much nicer home at the park. and the Chehaw Wild Animal Park was officially dedicated and opened to the public in October 1977.

 In 1979, the state of Georgia created the Chehaw Park Authority, an agent charged with the governing, preserving and developing the property as a natural and public resource for southwest Georgia.
 Park officials brought back the park's original designer, Jim Fowler, in 2004 to begin lending his expertise the development of the Wild Animal Park.
 At the same time, new exhibits were created for African black rhinoceros (opened in April 2005) and African lesser flamingos (opened in 2006).
 The park also retained the services of Atlanta design firm MACTEC Engineering to develop the first site management plan for the entire park.

 Between 1997 and 2002, Chehaw began to examine other park venues including the construction of the two-million dollar Creekside Education Center, the Children's Play Park and a nationally sanctioned BMX bike track.
 Additional infrastructure construction included: animal quarantine, veterinary hospital, Savannah Café, bathrooms, reptile house and ticket booth.